-- Have teacher candidates complete "L" column of their KWLQ table. - Repeat the Stand and Share process to create a comprehensive classroom list on the board for what teacher candidates learned (L column of KWLQ table).
+- Have viewers complete "L" column of their KWLQ table. - Repeat the Stand and Share process to create a comprehensive classroom list on the board for what viewers learned (L column of KWLQ table).
 Engage in class discussion about "L" column, pointing out connections to "K" and "W" columns, as appropriate.

 Questions for whole class discussion: